 XVIII.
 “And all the regular cast...”: Jack Ford, Hoot & Curley, Betty Amos, Jeanette Hicks, Werly Fairburn, Jimmy C. Newman, Tony Douglas, Tibby Edwards, etc. The unsung heroes of the Hayride, its regular cast, and their successes and near misses.

 XIX.
-Rockin’ the ‘Ride: Rockabilly comes the the Hayride When Elvis leaves the Hayride, a number of acts try to copy his style in hopes of success, or to please the younger audience’s growing demands.
+Rockin’ the ‘Ride: Rockabilly comes to the Hayride When Elvis leaves the Hayride, a number of acts try to copy his style in hopes of success or to please the younger audience’s growing demands.
 Bob Luman, Jerry Lee Lewis, Dale Hawkins, Tommy Blake, Warren Smith, Bruce Channel and other early rockers are covered.